Ahexo/philcomp25-materials/icphilcomp25.typ

         ),
     )

-  = Bienvenidos a ICPHILCOMP'25
+  = Welcome to ICPHILCOMP'25
-  _Welcome to ICPHILCOMP'25_
+  _Bienvenidos a ICPHILCOMP'25_
   \
   #grid(
     columns: (1fr, 1fr),